Wall Street rises, pushing S&P 500 back near record high

 The market’s initial move was to send stocks lower and bond yields higher.
 But the reaction has diffused as investors focus more on the Fed’s saying that it still plans to keep up its support for markets for a while.

-Shorter-term yields, which move more on expectations for Fed moves on the federal funds rate, have held onto more of their gains.
-The two-year Treasury yield fell back to 0.23% from 0.27% late Monday, but it’s still well above its 0.16% level from before the Fed's meeting.
+Shorter-term yields, which move more on expectations for Fed moves on the federal funds rate, have also regressed a bit.
+The two-year Treasury yield fell back to 0.22% from 0.27% late Monday, but it’s still well above its 0.16% level from before the Fed's meeting.

 In the stock market, companies whose profits most need a strengthening economy to flourish have swung out of and back into favor.
 They’ve been trading places with Big Tech stocks and other winners of the pandemic, which have seemed able to grow almost regardless of the economy.

-Financing announcements helped lift shares for several other companies.
-Tupperware jumped 10.6% after announcing a $250 million stock buyback and software company Splunk rose 8.6% after announcing a $1 billion investment from Silver Lake.
+Retailers and tech companies were also particularly strong.
+Gains for Apple, Amazon and Microsoft, which all rose at least 1.1%, were the biggest reasons for the S&P 500's climb.

-In cryptocurrencies, prices continued to fall after Chinese banks said they would step up enforcement on a government ban.
+In cryptocurrencies, prices continued to swing sharply after Chinese banks said they would step up enforcement on a government ban.

 Bitcoin was trading at a little less than $33,000, according to Coindesk.
 Earlier in the day, it fell below $30,000, about where it started the year, after more than halving from its high of $64,829.14 in April.